Skip to content

 • The sound can vary in intensity by region but remains a delicate throaty “h”-like sound.
 6, 7

-Regional Variations in Pronunciation of J
+Regional Variations of the Spanish J

 Spanish G before E and I